 We all want to live a healthy lifestyle but what does that really mean and where do you start?
 Living a healthy life will mean many things to many people.
 We all have different thoughts on what “healthy” means to us.
 Healthy needs to be something you can do so you feel better mentally and/or physically.
-It shouldn’t be looked at as a restriction/deprivation.
+It shouldn’t be looked at as a restriction or deprivation.
 It could be as little as starting to drink more water each day or starting an exercise routine.
-The hardest part is actually starting and when you do, start with small changes.
+The hardest part is to actually start, so when you do, start with small changes.

 Healthy Habits Build a Great Foundation

 Although we set an alarm on weekdays, I’m usually awake before it goes off.
 On the off chance, we’re asleep still, we don’t hit the snooze button.
 I’m ready to start my day because I make sure to get an average of 8 hours of sleepy time!
 If we are doing a shortened eating window, I often have tea and wait till around noon to eat.
-My first meal of the day is always scrambled eggs or a veggie omelet or scrambled eggs with a side of avocado and organic green tea.
-On the weekends, when I have more time I enjoy coffee with heavy cream!
-This protein-rich breakfast keeps me full and satisfied until my next meal.
-My head is clear and I’m not making bad choices because I’m needing a sugar boost.
+My first meal of the day is always a veggie omelet or scrambled eggs with a side of avocado and organic green tea.
+On the weekends, when I have more time I enjoy some bacon along with the eggs and coffee with heavy cream!
+This high fat breakfast keeps me full and satisfied until my next meal.
+My head is clear and I’m not making bad choices due to sugar or carb cravings!.

 Sleep – Part of a Healthy Lifestyle